tjercus/WRKT-0410/README.md

 - repeat segment in data

 ### Timeline/Plan
+- Finish DayEditComponent
+- Use a Map (uuid as key) for segments in TrainingInstance
+- Use a Map (uuid as key) for days in a plan
 - feature: 'move training to another day'
 - feature: 'add training as 2nd training 2 a day'
 - fix handling of ADD_PLAN_EVT